 The programme was launched in early 2021.
 The funding programme runs until 2032.
 In each call, research proposals can be submitted on pre-defined research challenges.
 Consortia from different universities, other higher education institutions and public or private-sector partners may apply.

 SWEET Überblick SWEET - Grafik 1 e

-SWEET focuses on applied research in relevant topic areas and on the practical application of research findings.
-Funding is available to trans- and interdisciplinary research and innovation projects, known as consortium projects.
+SWEET focuses on solution-oriented research in relevant topic areas and on the practical application of research findings.
+Funding is available to inter- and transdisciplinary research and innovation projects, known as consortium projects.
 Pilot and demonstration projects are crucial, so it is important to involve stakeholders from outside the research community as well.